AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 7. Project box is fairing well, no malfunctions with the electronics so far.
 Keeping the laptop in the car is a great idea.
 8. Hot glue failed after yesterday's sprinkler test, had to tape it down temporarily.
 Final revision, obviously, will use more permanant adhesive.
 I just used hot glue because I knew I could take it apart if need be.
 It was, nevertheless, weaker than expected.
 9. Need to get a graduated cylinder to get more precise rainfall measurements.
 The tipping bucket is still useful, but the low resolution is going to be problematic.
 Hopefully I can find one locally by tomorrow.

+***

+### June 28, 2016
+1. Both Radio Shacks in Charlottesville have closed. :( It really is the end of an era.
+2. The TR-525USW (which is the tipping bucket we're using) measures .01" (8.23 mL) per tip.
+So we had less than .01" of rain in those 25 minutes?